-Crispy crunchy Chow Mein Noodles are just the beginning to what makes this lettuce salad so special.
+This lettuce salad with crispy noodles is just the beginning to what makes this recipe so special.
 A salad so wonderful in flavor and texture that you’ll want to save this one for company.

 About This Recipe

-This is a recipe that my mom had and served for years and years.
+This salad with crispy noodles recipe is one that my mom had and served for years and years.
 A recipe born in the 70’s when that intriguing ethnic aisle suddenly appeared in our small town Kansas grocery store.

 Which lettuce is best for this salad?